Hopes dim for 18 workers trapped in Turkish mine

 Energy Minister Taner Yildiz told reporters in comments broadcast live that the level of the water that had flooded the mine had now surpassed the area were the miners were situated.

-"Water is rising one meter every two hours ...
+"Water is rising one metre every two hours ...
 Time is working against us," said Yildiz, adding 34 people were working below ground at the time of the flood.

 The source of the water was unclear and could be from collected rainwater or another deposit, Yildiz said.